AliElSaleh/RiftBuild/README.md

 [Link](https://mesonbuild.com/Creating-OSX-packages.html#creating-an-app-bundle)

-meson does not support app bundling for mac os for some reason
+meson does not support app bundling for macOS for some reason

 we do, and it's not as hard as they claim it to be, they're just lazy.